 The following are ways that we work to support our students with their emotional wellbeing and mental health

-- Designated Positive Mental Health Staff – The academy has two designated staff (Mrs Hunn and Mrs FaulknerSmith), who are both trained to deliver positive mental health support for our students.
+- Designated Positive Mental Health Staff – The academy has a designated member of staff (Mrs Hunn), who are trained to deliver positive mental health support for our students.
 Those students receiving positive mental health support can expect to have a regular weekly session for an initial period of up to six weeks.

 - Fegan’s Counselling Service – The academy has access to three hours of designated counselling from a trained counsellor (Natalie EdwardsMoss) provided through the charity Fegan’s.
 Counselling referrals can be made for a variety of factors and give students the access to one hour of support each week.

 - Mental Health Training for Staff – Our key pastoral staff (Heads of Year and Inclusion Managers) have each completed mental health awareness training delivered through Place 2 Be.
 This ensures that those pastoral staff working directly with students have a thorough understanding of how best to support students with their emotional wellbeing and mental health.

 - Peer Mentor Support – The academy has a group of trained student peer mentors to support any students who are finding particular areas of school life difficult.
 This could be for general struggles around settling in and the transition to secondary school, struggling with anxiety or simply needing that additional person to talk about how they are feeling.

 - Kooth – Students have access to a free and anonymous counselling service delivered by trained counsellors through the app Kooth.
 The service is completely free to all young people and also offers support through the in-app features that are also available for all students to use.
 More information can be found by visiting www.kooth.com

 As well as the above methods of support, the academy will actively promote positive mental health through its pastoral tutor program, the PSHE curriculum and by taking part in events such as Children’s Mental Health Week.

 Taking care, how to look after your mental health